-The Town maintains 22 individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General Fund, Sewer Usage Fund and Bonded Capital Projects, which are considered to be major funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General Fund, Sewer Usage Fund and PreK-5 School Construction Fund, which are considered to be major funds.
 Data from the other governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements on Schedules 4 and 5.

-The Town adopts an annual budget for its General Fund.
-A budgetary comparison statement has been provided for the General Fund to demonstrate compliance with this budget.
+The Town adopts an annual budget for the general fund.
+A budgetary comparison statement has been provided for the general fund to demonstrate compliance with this budget.